briancrink/accessedu/documentation/addendum/adherence.md

 I was enthused to finally learn with no objective or syllabus.

-Podcasts, audiobooks, research journals, textbooks, medium articles, YouTube videos, I consumed it all.
+Podcasts, audiobooks, research journals, textbooks, insightful deep dive articles and videos, I consumed it all.

-The more sessions of deep thinking, the more those natural beautiful 'woah' moments occurred.
+The more sessions of deep thinking, the more natural beautiful 'woah' moments occurred.

 Continuing my growth as a programmer, I needed a new set of thinking strategies derived in formal logic necessary for more effective problem-solving.